Mitulsharma123/BookingApp/README.md

 Define a structure that can hold mixed data type
 - which fields of the user type
+- struct is a light weight class which e.g. doesn't support inheritance

 Scope of variable
 - Local